mathieu-benoit/asm-acm-tutorial/README.md

 ## Enforce ASM sidecar injection

+As an admin, I should be able to enforce the policy that all workloads in the mesh should all have sidecar injected.

+As an admin, I should be able to enforce the policy that all workloads in the mesh should not bypass sidecar.

 Potential things we should show/explain/illustrate/callout in this section:
 - ASM sidecar injection: https://cloud.google.com/service-mesh/docs/anthos-service-mesh-proxy-injection
 - ASM Control Plane revisions: https://cloud.google.com/service-mesh/docs/revisions-overview